Equities

 8:30 a.m.
 ET: U.S. initial jobless claims for week of May 9.
 Estimate is 205,000, up 5,000 from the previous week.

 8:30 a.m.
-ET: U.S. retail sales for April.
-The Street expects a rise of 0.5 per cent from March.
+ET: U.S. retail sales for April, which rose 0.5 per cent from March, in line with expectations.

 8:30 a.m.
 ET: U.S. import prices of April.
 Consensus is a month-over-month increase of 1.1 per cent and year-over-year gain of 3.1 per cent.